Skip to main content

 • Contribution from the SRF of maximum 5%: the SRF contribution does not exceed 5% of the total liabilities including own funds of the institution under resolution.

-In accordance with the IGA waterfall, as of October 2023 the available financial means in the SRF are fully mutualised.
-National compartments will cease to exist at the end of the transitional period.
+In accordance with the IGA waterfall, the available financial means in the SRF are now fully mutualised.

 Page

-The annual fees levied on banks by EU law are known as ex-ante contributions or simply ‘contributions’.
+The annual fees levied on banks by EU law are known as contributions.
 Almost all banks, big and small, across the Banking Union, must pay into the fund.